 Gently swirl the bottle to replace the gas atmosphere in the bottle with the atmosphere in the box.
 If smoke emerges from the bottle, this is an indication that O2, water, or an ether solvent is present in the atmosphere.
 If the atmosphere is compromised, the source of unwanted impurities should be identified.

-Turn the purge on for 5 minutes.
+Turn the purge on for 5 min.

 Turn the purge off and the circulator on.